Intermunicipal Collaboration Frameworks

 - Outline how the services will be delivered and funded include a process for resolving disputes that occur while the framework is in effect

 Municipalities will be required to review their ICFs every 5 years after the creation of the framework, or within a shorter period of time if provided for in the framework.
-Municipalities are required to notify the Minister when they have completed an ICF.

 - Sturgeon County